Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Background

-Although there have been many recent contributions to multi-objective BO (MOBO), relatively few methods consider the high-dimensional setting for which high parallelism with large batch sizes is crucial to achieve high throughput.
-DGEMO by~\citet{konakovic2020diversity} uses a hypervolume-based objective with additional heuristics to encourage diversity in the input space while exploring the PF, which works well empirically.
-Parallel expected hypervolume improvement ($q$EHVI)~\citep{daulton2020ehvi} has been shown to have strong empirical performance, but the computational complexity of $q$EHVI scales exponentially with the batch size. $q$NEHVI~\citep{daulton2021nehvi} improves scalability with respect to the batch size, but just as for DGEMO and EHVI it works best in low-dimensional search spaces.
+Parallel expected hypervolume improvement ($q$EHVI)~\citep{daulton2020ehvi} has strong empirical performance, but its computational complexity scales exponentially with the batch size. $q$NEHVI~\citep{daulton2021nehvi} improves scalability with respect to the batch size, but like DGEMO and $q$EHVI, $q$NEHVI has only been evaluated on low-dimensional search spaces.
 TSEMO~\citep{tsemo} optimizes approximate GP function samples using NSGA-II and uses a hypervolume-based objective for selecting a batch of points from the NSGA-II population.
-ParEGO~\citep{parego} and TS-TCH~\citep{paria2020flexible} use random Chebyshev scalarizations with parallel expected improvement~\citep{jones98} and Thompson sampling, respectively.
-ParEGO has been extended to the batch setting in various ways including as: (i) MOEA/D-EGO~\citep{zhang_moead}, an algorithm that optimizes multiple scalarizations in parallel using MOEA/D~\citep{moead}, and (ii) $q$ParEGO~\citep{daulton2020ehvi}, which uses composite Monte Carlo objectives with sequential greedy batch selection and different scalarizations for each candidate.
-Information-theoretic (entropy-based) methods such as PESMO~\citep{pesmo}, MESMO~\citep{belakaria2019}, PFES~\citep{pfes}, and PPESMO~\citep{garridomerchn2020parallel} have also garnered recent interest, but, with the exception of PPESMO, are purely sequential.
+ParEGO~\citep{parego} and TS-TCH~\citep{paria2020flexible} use random Chebyshev scalarizations with parallel expected improvement~\citep{jones98} and Thompson sampling---where a design is sampled with probability proportional to a design being optimal \citep{thompson}---respectively.
+ParEGO has been extended to the batch setting in various ways including: (i) MOEA/D-EGO~\citep{zhang_moead}, an algorithm that optimizes multiple scalarizations in parallel using MOEA/D~\citep{moead}, and (ii) $q$ParEGO~\citep{daulton2020ehvi}, which uses composite objectives with sequential greedy batch selection under different scalarization weights.
+Information-theoretic methods, e.g., \citet{pesmo, pfes} have also garnered recent interest.

-All of the above methods typically rely on global GP models, which is problematic in two ways: (i) as the dimensionality of the search space grows, the boundary issue discussed in Section~\ref{sec:related_work:hdbo} becomes more prominent; (ii) a single global GP model scales poorly with the number of function evaluations.
-As a result, most of these methods have only been evaluated on low-dimensional problems, typically $d<10$; \citet{konakovic2020diversity} and~\citet{tsemo} consider a maximum of $d=6$ and $d=8$, respectively.
-The largest problem we found in the literature has $d=27$~\citep{paria2020flexible}.
-Non-Bayesian methods such as MOPLS\footnote{At the time of writing, no code is publicly available.}~\citep{akhtar2019efficient} use deterministic surrogate models, e.g., radial basis function (RBF) interpolants, which handle noisy observations poorly~\citep{fasshauer2006scattered}.
+LaMOO \citep{zhao2021multiobjective} is a recent work that partitions the search space into ``good`` and ``bad`` regions and samples new designs from ``good`` regions using $q$EHVI or CMA-ES \citep{cmaes}.
+However, LaMOO-$q$EHVI relies on global GPs and is therefore prohibitively time-consuming with large evaluation budgets.
+In addition, the authors propose to use rejection sampling to enforce that samples are from the, typically non-rectangular, "good" region, but rejection sampling is prohibitively time-consuming in high-dimensional search spaces (see Appendix~\ref{appdx:lamoo} for further discussion).